knuckleswtf/scribe/docs/guide-getting-started.md

 Check out how to do this in the guide on [Documenting your API](documenting.html).

 ## Generate and publish
 After making changes as needed, you can run `php artisan scribe:generate` as many times as you want.
-You should also check out [this list of helpful tips](helpful-tips.html).

 When you're happy with how your documentation looks, you're good to go.
 You can add the generated documentation to your version control and deploy as normal, and your users will be able to access it as you've configured.